 Have a business idea but not sure what to do with it?
 Check out this article to see the perks of being an entrepreneur and find out how to turn your idea into something tangible…

-Realizing the amount of time it would take to save that kind of money, I applied for a job at Jack’s Restaurant.
+Realizing the amount of time it would take to save that kind of money, I applied for a job at a local Jack’s Restaurant.
 After finding out that they, along with everyone else willing to hire me at that age, only paid minimum wage, I sadly accepted the job.

 Then for about three nights afterward I pondered what my aunt made cleaning houses.
-Figuring the number of hours I would have to work at Jack’s to match that, I was blown away at how many bill-paying adults had minimum wage jobs!
+Figuring the number of hours I would have to work at Jack’s to match that, I was blown away at how many bill-paying adults had minimum wage jobs.

 It made no sense to me.

 Why would you work at a labor job for such low pay when you could do another kind of labor job and make two days salary in two hours?

 I never even showed up for work at Jack’s because it didn’t make good business sense to me.
 I knew I needed something steady to be able to save that kind of money, but it wasn’t going to happen at minimum wage.

 I sat down and wrote out plans for my business and how much I needed to make.

 If I could get two steady housecleaning jobs per week, that would match the weekly income I would’ve had at Jack’s.
 The best perk, I would only have to work about 4 hours a week to make it.

 I then figured what my full-time income would be if I did two jobs a day. $550 a week was good money back then.
 I was then sold on being an entrepreneur.
 Fewer hours, more money.
 Makes sense.